wiseman-timelord/GoldWeekly-Indicator/README.md

 ## Instructions
 With this indicator, the strategy for trading would rely upon recognizing patterns, then when you recognize a pattern, you must be confirming directions for optimal trading with indicator...
-- Red is Fast, Orange is Medium, Yellow is Slow, make sense to me.
-Smma denotes if rebound is likely possible.
+- Smma denotes if rebound is likely possible.
 - Rsi is like market pressure, when too far over one side, it will eventually go to other side.

 ### Warnings